Form a Limited Liability Company in Ohio

 Alternatively, if you choose SunDoc to file your Articles of Organization on your behalf, we will be named the organizer.

 In addition to choosing an organizer, you must designate what is called a registered agent for your Articles of Organization.
 For additional information on what this position is and why you need to have one, check out this article: Registered Agent Service.

 4. Decide Your Ownership and Management Structure.

 The Articles of Organization form asks whether your Ohio LLC will be managed by one manager, multiple managers, or all the members.
 You must decide whether you want to be a member-managed or a manager-managed LLC.
-To help you decide, we have created guides for each method: the Member-Managed LLC or the Manager-Managed LLC.

 5. Create an Operating Agreement.